rgcgithub/regenie/docs/docs/options.md

 More specifically, each line has $N+1$ values which are the chromosome number followed by the $N$ leave-one chromosome out (LOCO) predictions for each individual.

-  Samples must be in the bed/pgen/bgen input file and must be included in the analysis (otherwise use `--remove`).
+Samples in this file not in the bed/pgen/bgen input file are ignored.
+Genotyped samples not present in this file will be ignored in the analysis of the corresponding trait.

-  For each phenotype, samples with missing LOCO predictions must have their corresponding phenotype value set to missing, and **all samples with non-missing phenotype values must have LOCO predictions** (otherwise use `--remove`).
+Samples with missing LOCO predictions must have their corresponding phenotype value set to missing.

 ## Options